PsyTeachR/msc-conv-odl/docs/05-wrangling-2.md

 ## Activity 6: `filter()`

-Use `filter()` to extract all Participants that had a fast speed judgement, for speeds 2, 4, 5, and 7, but missed the ball.
+Use `filter()` to extract all Participants in the original `pong_data` that had a fast speed judgement, for speeds 2, 4, 5, and 7, but missed the ball.
 Store this remaining data in a new object called `pong_fast_miss`

 <div class='solution'><button>Helpful Hint</button>